 Income Tax Planning

 In this online course, students study the many aspects of tax planning as an integral part of meeting an individual's financial goals.
-Although personal taxation is the main focus, business, partnership and corporate taxation is also covered.
-Concepts include tax law, tax calculation and basic accounting.
+Although personal taxation is the main focus, business, partnership and corporate taxation are also covered.
+Concepts include tax law, tax calculation, and basic accounting.

 MBA in Financial Planning

-Pursuing an MBA in financial planning provides students an opportunity to further develop their research and analytical skills when evaluating financial information, tools and products.
-Graduates are equipped with an advanced knowledge of financial planning processes that allows them to further help clients achieve financial goals and stability.
+Pursuing an MBA in financial planning provides students an opportunity to further develop their research and analytical skills when evaluating financial information, tools, and products.
+Graduates are equipped with advanced knowledge of financial planning processes that allow them to further help clients achieve financial goals and stability.
 Online programs cover investment, retirement, insurance, estate and tax planning.
 This type of online degree program prepares students to sit for the CFP certification examination and pursue advanced careers within the financial planning industry.